SCH-INIT/otp-relay/README.md

 ```

 > **Warning**
-> `update.sh` does a hard reset of `/opt/otp-relay` to `origin/main`.
+> `update.sh` is the legacy full-sync path.
+The normal portal-branch flow is GitHub edit/push → self-hosted runner → deploy scripts copy changed files into `/opt/otp-relay`.
-> Do not use it if you have uncommitted local changes in the live repo that you need to keep.
+> Do not treat `/opt/otp-relay` as a git working copy; it is the live application directory.

 `update.sh` automatically detects changes to systemd unit files and re-copies them to `/etc/systemd/system/`, so unit changes deploy without manual steps.